What you need to know about natural mosquito spray and Zika virus protection

 With some, the repellent effect was gone after as little as 30 minutes, and a few had no effect at all.
 However, Cutter brand Lemon Eucalyptus Insect Repellant was effective for the entire 240 minutes of the test, others lasted about 120 minutes.

 We’ve used the Cutter one before and it worked pretty well, but I’m just a fan of DIY and make-my-own recipes, so I wanted to try a recipe of my own, using lemongrass and eucalyptus, like the Cutter one, that also used an organic soap concentrate to help the oils stick to my skin.
 The soap also repels bugs (farmers use it as a fly-spray for cattle) and helps slow the evaporation of the essential oils.
-I know a lot of people who use that concentrate with just water, to repel mosquitos, but I’ve found it works even better when you add the oils.
 With Zika seeming to spread across the United States, I prefer to maximize protection for me, and my family.

 Because DIY recipes haven’t been tested so we know how long they last, I highly recommend reapplying every hour to 90 minutes, to ensure you’re protected on summer evenings.